USS Guardfish (SSN-612): 1973 Reactor Accident

 About 370 miles from Puget Sound sailing between Pearl Harbor and Bangor, Washington, the Guardfish suffered a leak in the primary coolant of its nuclear reactor.
 A crewman performing a leak test on a valve accidentally created a path for coolant to flow out from the primary loop, which circulates through the reactor core.
 The submarine surfaced to ventilate and decontaminate.
-Five crewman were sprayed with radioactive steam and required decontamination, followed by hospital care at Puget Sound Naval Shipyard.
+Five crewmen were sprayed with radioactive steam and required decontamination, followed by hospital care at Puget Sound Naval Shipyard.
 The Navy did not publicly disclose the accident at the time and classified all records of the event.

 Mid to late 1970s

 On 9 July 1975, Lieutenant Commander G.H.
-Kannady, Jr., USN, assumed command.
+Kannady Jr., USN, assumed command.
 Guardfish entered Mare Island Naval Shipyard in August 1975 for refueling, and returned to sea in July 1977, Changing homeport to San Diego, California, as an operational unit of Submarine Squadron Three.
 Guardfish went through a refueling / SUBSAFE overhaul at Mare Island Naval Shipyard, completing her first dive to full test depth in 1977.
 In January 1979, Guardfish completed a successful six-month deployment to WESTPAC and conducted special operations with one of the first digital sonar systems to deploy in the Pacific being awarded the Meritorious Unit Commendation.

 On 9 February 1979, Commander R. E. Vaughan, USN, assumed command.
 Guardfish departed on a six-month Western Pacific Deployment in 1980 and was awarded the Meritorious Unit Commendation for operations during its deployment.
-From 16–21 May 1980 Guardfish visited the Australian Naval base HMAS Stirling in Rockingham, Western Australia, the only visit she would make to the base during her service.
+From 16 to 21 May 1980 Guardfish visited the Australian Naval base HMAS Stirling in Rockingham, Western Australia, the only visit she would make to the base during her service.